 - U.S. Customs and Border Protection (CBP) may inspect a student’s phone, tablet, computer, or any/all of their electronic devices.
 This includes asking for passwords to review social media accounts.
 More information is available in the USCBP Directive on Border Searches of Electronic Devices.

 - Inspections may occur at CBP Primary or Secondary Inspection Offices in the airport/Port-of-Entry; being sent to Secondary Inspection DOES NOT mean there are any problems with a student’s entry.
 CBP has access to review a student’s SEVIS record in Secondary Inspection and not at Primary Inspection.

 - Inspection of personal items in luggage or pockets, or other searches, are common.

-During travel, either during entry or departure from the U.S., U.S. Customs and Border Protection (USCBP) officials may ask to review electronic devices that you are carrying.
-Please see recommendations below about travel with your personal devices or with MIT equipment.
+During travel, either during entry or departure from the U.S., a CBP Officer may ask to review electronic devices that the student is carrying.
+Please see recommendations below about travel with personal devices or with MIT equipment.

 - Guidance regarding international travel with MIT data and materials